What Do CCSO Post 29 Sheriff's Explorers Do?

-An Explorer Post is a young-adult group that recruits members, elects officers, and plans programs based on the organization's program capability inventory.
+An Explorer Post is a co-ed youth group that recruits members, elects officers, and help plan their annual calendar.
 The adult Advisors provide training, guidance, and supervision for the post's elected officers.
 Law enforcement Exploring, by its nature, is only an introduction to the police profession.

-- Leadership training for adult and elected youth officers
+- Youth Protection and leadership training for adult and elected youth officers

 - Guidance in organizing a post and maintaining the program